 Jan Drugowitsch

 Every decision and behavior is haunted by uncertainty, introduced by the noisy and ambiguous nature of the world that surrounds us.
 Despite this, we make such decisions with seeming ease.
-Our goal is to understand the fundamental computations and their neurobiological implementations that allow the nervous system to support such efficient behavior.
+The goal of the Drugowitsch Lab is to understand the fundamental computations and their neurobiological implementations that allow the nervous system to support such efficient behavior.

-By using tools from machine learning and neuroscience, we approach this goal by developing theories about how networks of neurons are able to infer, represent, and process the state of the world, and how this processing leads to competent decisions.
-These theories are on one hand guided by statistical principles and the approximations required to keep the resulting computations tractable.
-On the other hand, they are constrained by and scrutinized in the light of our knowledge of the architecture of the nervous systems, and by observed behavior and neural activity.
+By using tools from artificial intelligence and neuroscience research, we approach this goal by developing theories about how the networks of neurons in our brains are able to infer, represent, and process the state of the world, and how this processing leads to decisions we make on a daily basis.

 Publications View